Wake Forest QB Newman transferring to Georgia for final year

 “I am ready to get to work, ready to make new friendships and committed to contributing to this great program,” Newman said.
 “This journey will surely be one that I never ever forget.”

-The Bulldogs also have a pair of top prospects from their last two signing classes.
+The Bulldogs also have two top prospects from their last two signing classes.

 D’wan Mathis enrolled at Georgia a year ago but suffered a major setback when severe headaches and sinus pressure led to him undergoing surgery in May to remove a cyst from his brain.
 He recovered from the operation and was able to work on the scout team late in the season.